feipai11/computationalphysics_N2013301020066/README.md

  - Nothing could match to a passionate heart ,which want to learn new things.

 ## About my program
- - Actually, this is my homwork page,I would submit my computationalphysics homework here,as follows:
+ > - Actually, this is my homwork page,I would submit my computationalphysics homework here,as follows:
- - This is my THIED homework and the report [HOMWORK3](https://www.zybuluo.com/feipai11/note/322097).
+ > - This is my forth homework  and the report [*Homework 4*](https://www.zybuluo.com/feipai11/note/322097).